RiotGamesMinions/motherbrain/README.md

-# MotherBrain
+# motherbrain

-MotherBrain is an orchestration framework for Chef.
-In the same way that you would use Chef's Knife command to create a single node, you can use MotherBrain to create and control an entire application environment.
+motherbrain is an orchestration framework for Chef.
+In the same way that you would use Chef's Knife command to create a single node, you can use motherbrain to create and control an entire application environment.

 ## Requirements